The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 Use the following graphic to see how your overall card rotation will thus play out:

 (This is a huge graphic, so digest it as you can.
-The timeline at the top is most important)
+The timeline at the top is most important.)

 ![](/img/jobs/ast/astrodyne_timeline.png "Astrodyne and card timeline")